Feral Cats

 However unpopular, cats multiplied and thrived on the Peninsula due to the easy availability of not only fish, but other prey such as rodents and birds.
 (Much of the Peninsula was bush and mangrove until just about 10 years ago.)

-PHS now has feral cat clinics once a month – usually the Friday before its monthly general vet clinics.
+PHS now has more feral cat traps and has feral cat clinics once a month – usually the Friday before its monthly general vet clinics.
 The Peninsula has been divided into zones and volunteers help set the traps the night before the feral cat clinic, picking up the trapped cats the next morning and transporting them to the clinic where the veterinarian for the monthly clinic spays and neuters them.
 The cats are then kept overnight and released back into the area in which they were trapped the next morning.